GitMje/gitmje.github.io/_posts/2021-02-17-agile-timelines.md

  - agile
 ---

 Most companies that I have worked at require the Agile Sprint teams to develop a roadmap for the project.
-Management typically want to know what the "Big Rocks" are that I will be working on this business quarter vs next business quarter.
+Management typically wants to know what the "Big Rocks" are that I my team will be working on this business quarter and at least the next business quarter.

 Below is an example of how to build sprint cycles into business quarters.
 It creates a convenient method to build roadmaps for work.